MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/samples-index.md

 # [List by Azure service](#tab/service)

-This list is organized by the Azure service that has _published_ the script as many Azure CLI scripts use reference commands from more than one Azure service.
+This list of Azure CLI samples is organized by the Azure service that has _published_ the script as many Azure CLI scripts use reference commands from more than one Azure service.

 [!INCLUDE [sample-list-azure-service](includes/samples-azure-service.md)]

 # [List by Reference command](#tab/command)

-Use this list to find sample scripts that demonstrate a particular command.
+Use this list of Azure CLI samples to find scripts that demonstrate a particular command.

 [!INCLUDE [sample-list-reference-group](includes/samples-reference-group.md)]